 Medical Necessity and the Effect on Insurance

 The concept of medical necessity is key when it comes to understanding your health insurance and coverages.
-If you have a procedure done, or service provided and it is not covered by your plan, you may find out that it was due to the fact that it was not medically necessary.
+If you have a procedure done, or service provided and it is not covered by your plan, you may find that it was due to the fact that it was not medically necessary.
 Medicare, for example, has specific criteria on what is considered a medical necessity.
-Here are some definitions of medical necessity.

 What Is Medical Necessity?

 Medical necessity can be defined as a medical procedure, service, or test that is required following diagnosis by a medical doctor.

 The definition of Medical Necessity under the Social Security Act is

 … no Medicare payment shall be made for items or services that are not reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member.

 Medicare.org defines Medical Necessity as “health-care services or supplies needed to prevent, diagnose, or treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.”